 - Sometimes infections, problems with your surgical wound, or other medical issues will prevent you from going right home.

 - Other medical problems, such as diabetes, lung problems, and heart problems, have slowed down your recovery.

-Choosing the Right Facility for You
+Choosing the Right Facility for you

 - Do they take care of many people who have had a joint replacement?
 Can they tell you how many?
-A good facility should be able to show you data that shows they provide good quality care.
+A good facility should be able to show you data that shows they provide quality care.

-- Do they have a plan (also called a pathway or protocol) for taking care of patients after joint replacement?
+- Do they have a plan (also called a pathway, or protocol) for taking care of patients after joint replacement?

 - If your primary care doctor or your orthopedic surgeon does not visit the facility, will there be a doctor in charge of your care?

-Review Date: 8/12/2011
+Review Date: 7/13/2015

-Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, and Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.